oracle/oracle-database-operator/docs/rac/provisioning/prerequisites_oracle_rac_db.md

     - /dev/sde (50 GB)

 **Notes:**
-  - Depending on the requirement, you will need additional shared block devices on these worker nodes.
+  - Depending on your requirements, you may need additional shared block devices on these worker nodes.
-  - Make sure the devices you are using for ASM Storage are cleared of any data from a previous usage or installation.
+  - Ensure that the devices used for ASM Storage do not contain data from previous uses.

 ### Configure Multus to create Oracle RAC Private Network

-- To create an Oracle RAC private network, configure Multus, using either the example configuration file [multus-rac-conf.yaml](./multus-rac-conf.yaml), or your own configuration file.
+To create an Oracle RAC private network, configure Multus either by using the example configuration file [multus-rac-conf.yaml](./multus-rac-conf.yaml), or by using your own configuration file.

   In the example setup, the Multus module was installed without the optional argument for a configuration file to configure it later.
 Also refer to "Oracle Cloud Native Environment Container Orchestration for Release 1.9" for step-by-step procedures to create, validate and deploy the Multus module.
-Oracle supports using Multus config types macvlan and ipvlan.
+Oracle supports using Multus config types `macvlan` and `ipvlan`.

-- After you create your Multus configuration file, apply it to the system.
+After you create your Multus configuration file, apply it to the system.
 For example, to apply multus-rac-conf.yaml, enter the following command:
   ```sh
   kubectl apply -f multus-rac-conf.yaml
   ```
-- Check the Multus configuration on OCNE cluster as below:
+Check the Multus network attachment definitions on the OCNE cluster:
   ```sh
   $ kubectl get all -n kube-system -l app=multus
   ```